Let’s admit it: Traditional performance reviews are outdated.

 How to Find the Right Timing

-But also keep in mind that one type of frequency doesn’t triumph over all — weekly isn’t better than quarterly.
+But also keep in mind that one type of frequency doesn’t triumph over all.
+For example, weekly isn’t better than quarterly.

 Advantages of Crowdsourced Reviews

 Multiple viewpoints allow you to get a better understanding of an employee’s performance.

 When these reviews are meshed together, a bigger, more comprehensive picture of the employee’s performance is put together for evaluation.

 And this makes the process of improvement public.
 Employees must work harder to get better so they don’t let their peers down.

 Performance Reviews' Effect on the Bottom Line

 Did you know having ineffective reviews can actually negatively impact a business’s success?

-1. Focus on the Future
+1. Focus on the Future During Performance Reviews

 Workers want and need reviews that help them develop and grow.
-So create objectives and goals that employees can work towards to make these reviews more efficient.
+Create objectives and goals that employees can work towards to make these reviews more efficient.

 2. Compare to Industry Standards

 Races aren’t won through blind movement.
 Every person and company needs to be aware of where their competition stands in order to surpass them.

 3. Effort Doesn’t Equal Success

-Managers can see how hard an employee works, but they don’t want to be the bad guy by giving the hardworking employee a below-average review for their performance.
+Managers can see how hard an employee works.
+But they don’t want to give the hardworking employee a below-average review for their performance.

-Performance reviews aren’t just indicators of how an employee is doing.
+Employee performance reviews aren’t just indicators of how an employee is doing.
 They also give managers an insight into the current and future path of the company.